Charles, Duc de Morny: Biography

 M. de Chenneviėres, the director of the Beaux-Arts, admired Morny's taste in pictures as well as the man himself.
 Charles de Morny was, he opined, "the most perfectly polite, the most elegant, the best bred man of his time".

 Thoroughbred horse racing

 Morny played an important role in the development of the thoroughbred horse racing and breeding industry in France.
 In 1860, he purchased the English Triple Crown champion West Australian and brought him to France for breeding purposes.
 In 1862 Morny built the Deauville-La Touques Race Course near Deauville.
 The Prix Morny is named in his honour.

+Contribution to French Orientalism

+In 1832, the Count took the French Romantic painter Eugène Delacroix with him on a diplomatic mission to Tangier, exposing the artist to life outside of cloudy, overcast Paris.
+Over the course of his six months in North Africa, Delacroix executed a number of pencil and watercolor sketches in seven notebooks, which led to two dozens of oil masterpieces, depicting the Moroccan architecture, landscape, and people, which served as artistic inspiration for the remainder of his career.